DLL-Error-Fixes.com

 Resolution Steps

 Note: The steps mentioned below require you to edit the registry.
 It is recommended that you perform these steps with care and only if you are comfortable in working with the Windows Registry.
 A mistake in modifying the registry may cause irreparable damage to your system.
 As a precaution, always make a registry backup before editing the registry.
-You can back up the registry manually or use a reliable registry tool, such as RegGenie for this purpose.
+You can back up the registry manually or use a reliable registry tool, such as RegServe for this purpose.

 To repair the above error, perform the following steps: